abingigo/Color-Run/README.md

-This is the original work of Abin Gigo Joseph.
+This is the original work of Abin Gigo Joseph, made using the Unity Game Engine.

 Some sprites and music were taken off the internet.
 Credits were not required.